ersohnstyne/neverball-switchball-bundle-pack/readme.md

 ## Beta items
 Checkpoints is important but under development.

-This checkpoints will give you, where you have located for each rings once you through them.
+These checkpoints will give you, where you have located for each rings once you through them.

 Here are the follows:
-* This Modes may not work in Challenge Mode.
+* These Modes may not work in Challenge Mode.
 * If the ball falls, you will return to the last position.